PichardRarker/fsleyes-for-windows/README.md

    ## Debugging

    Both fsleyes.exe and fslview.exe create a small logfile in their respective install directories (and these same files are over-written with each execution).
 If the applications fail to open, these files should point to the issue.
-If no logfiles are generated, then this means `fsleyes_wrapper.sh`/`fslview_wrapper.sh` has not been called, and points to an issue with the WSL setup.
+If no logfiles are generated, then this means `fsleyes_wrapper.sh`/`fslview_wrapper.sh` has not been called, and points to an issue with the WSL setup.<br>
    <br>
-   Any issues, then please let me know!
+   Any problems, then please let me know!

    ## Resources